tjschiffer/Sampling-Sheet/README.md

 The table is generated using an ASP .NET page that executes a query against a LIMS database and adds user inputs where neccessary.

 "Send Data" sends values by POST to a server-side csv generator which is presented the a LIMS.
-For demo purposes I have replaced that with a simple page showing the values sotred in LocalStorage.
+For demo purposes I have replaced that with a simple page showing the values stored in LocalStorage.

 **Notable Features:**